oomsveta/s19-libft/README.md

 ## 'ft', 'lw'… Why did you prefix your functions in that way?

-All functions starting with the `ft` prefix are mandatory functions, and are prefixed in this way according to the guidelines.
+All functions starting with `ft` are mandatory functions, and are prefixed in this fashion according to the guidelines.

 Functions starting with `lw` are my own implementations of standard functions; the prefix aims to distinguish them from those from the libc.